Todoist's smart Quick Add will automatically recognize, highlight, and add due dates as you type them into a task name.

 - Drag the bottom app bar up your screen.
 This will open the menu.

 - Check or uncheck the box next to Smart date recognition.

 - At the top right of your Todoist, tap the gear icon.

 - Switch the Smart date recognition option to ON or OFF.

 Can I still set a recurring due date even if I've disabled smart date recognition?

 Yes, you can!
-When you're creating or editing a task, you can simply select the Schedule option and enter your recurring task.
-Depending on what platform you're using (as well as whether you're creating or editing your task inline, using Quick Add, or using task view) this may appear as a calendar icon or the word Schedule.
+When you're creating or editing a task, you can simply click Due date and enter your recurring due date.
+Depending on what platform you're using (as well as whether you're creating or editing your task inline, using Quick Add, or using task view) this may appear as a calendar icon, the word Due date, or No date.